porglezomp-misc/mgattozzi.github.io/_posts/2016-08-30-1-year-of-rust.md

 [Too Many Linked Lists](http://cglab.ca/~abeinges/blah/too-many-lists/book/).
 Multiple toolchains and multirust was alright but needed a lot of work.
 Tooling was pretty much non existent.
-The community had pushed for a 1.0 compiler and it kind of left other things that languages neeed by the wayside like IDEs and editor plugins, though I will say cargo was really nice and what I wished Haskell could have had at the time (I learned about stack later when I started my job with it).
+The community had pushed for a 1.0 compiler and it kind of left other things that languages need by the wayside like IDEs and editor plugins, though I will say cargo was really nice and what I wished Haskell could have had at the time (I learned about stack later when I started my job with it).
 Beyond that though libraries to build things were sparse or didn't exist for a use case.
 Rust felt as a language